 Portugal - Investment

-On an annual basis, economic growth waned notably to 4.9% in Q3, from the previous quarter's 7.4% increase.
-Q3's reading marked the worst reading since Q1 2021.
+On an annual basis, economic growth moderated to 4.9% in Q3, compared to the previous quarter's 7.4% growth.
+Q3's reading was the lowest since Q1 2021.

 Portugal - Investment Data

 5 years of economic forecasts for more than 30 economic indicators.

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.